Two men looking at graphs on computer

 4. Find the right balance.
 The shifting regulatory landscape and sudden technological advances can be a struggle to keep up with in a cost-effective manner: addressing the needs of today with an eye toward tomorrow in back-office functions risks fraying your focus or requires costly investment.
 Finding the right balance of what to own and what to outsource or co-source enables flexibility so an organization can scale up or down as needed, in response to growth plans or challenging periods.

 Getting the most out of a third-party provider requires understanding where in-house resources are best positioned to add value and where their capabilities may be lagging.
-The options available exist on a spectrum: many companies will decide a hybrid approach is right for them, where they decide to continue to own some tax and finance functions they consider to be critical, while co-sourcing others.
+The options available exist on a spectrum: many companies will decide a hybrid approach is right for them, where they decide to continue to own some Tax and Finance functions they consider to be critical, while co-sourcing others.

-A value driver for power & utility companies
+A value driver

 Ultimately, the right mix of top-quality people, greater efficiencies through technology and a forward-looking operating model can provide more time and ability to expose value across a company.

-For P&U companies specifically, opportunities exist in virtually all areas of tax, such as sales taxes and property taxes and beyond— as well as getting plugged into renewables and e-mobility offerings, for example — along with risk reduction and mitigation.
+For P&U companies specifically, opportunities exist in virtually all areas of tax, such as sales taxes and property taxes and beyond — as well as getting plugged into renewables and e-mobility offerings, for example — along with risk reduction and mitigation.

 Summary